-Mr. Lyon joined Marathon in 1989 as an engineer in Indianapolis, Indiana.
-While in Indianapolis, he worked in various positions in the Transportation and Logistics and the Marketing and Transportation Engineering organizations.
-In 1998, he began a series of engineering manager positions, providing engineering services for Marathon Petroleum’s marketing business in the Marketing and Transportation Engineering organization.
+Mr. Lyon joined Marathon Petroleum Company in 1989 as an engineer in Indianapolis, Indiana.
+While in Indianapolis, he worked in various positions in the midstream and engineering organizations.
 In 2002, Mr. Lyon transferred to Findlay, Ohio, where he has held a variety of leadership positions.
-He was named the Product Quality manager in the Transportation and Logistics organization in 2005 and operations manager in Operations and Logistics for Marathon Pipe Line LLC in 2006.
+He was named product quality manager in 2005 and operations manager for Marathon Pipe Line LLC (MPL), a wholly owned subsidiary of MPLX, in 2006.
 Mr. Lyon was named district manager in Transport and Rail for the Terminal, Transport and Marine business in 2008 and manager, Marketing and Transportation Engineering for Marathon Petroleum Company in 2010.
-He was named vice president of operations for Marathon Pipe Line LLC in 2011 and to his current position in 2018.
+He was named vice president of operations for MPL in 2011.
+In 2018, Mr. Lyon was named vice president, operations of MPLX GP LLC and president of MPL.
+He assumed his current position in 2022.

 Mr. Lyon graduated from Purdue University with a Bachelor of Science degree in construction engineering in 1989.
 He was licensed as a Professional Engineer in 1994.